spdermn02/touchportal-node-api/README.md

   Bug Fixes:
     - force id, desc, defaultValue on createState to send as a string
-    - Fix update check process to error properly versus killing the process
+    - Fix update check process to error properly versus killing the process v3.2.0
+  Additions:
+    - Support for Parent Groups on State creation added in Touch Portal 3.1 Bug Fixes:
+    - Fixed Spelling for `showNotification` type sent to Touch Portal, so now Notifications should work properly if you use them.
 ```

 ## Usage